 - Everyone participates – not just the extroverts or vocal members.
-If you are an introvert, then write down your message and email your ideas to your boss, or meet with her individually.
+If you are an introvert, then write down your message and email your ideas to your supervisor, or meet individually.

 - Everyone executes.
 Each member knows their tasks, responsibilities, and deadlines.
-If you leave a task half done, tell your boss when you will return to finish it.
+If you leave a task half done, tell your supervisor when you will return to finish it.
 Some groups are adamant about deadlines, some not so much.
-Ask your boss about it.
+Ask your supervisor about it.

 Team members must review their procedures and what role each person plays in the group.

-“The leaders who work most effectively, it seems to me, never say ‘I.’ And that’s not because they have trained themselves not to say ‘I.’ They don’t think ‘I.’ They think ‘we’; they think ‘team.’
+“The leaders who work most effectively, it seems to me, never say ‘I.’ And that’s not because they have trained themselves not to say ‘I.’ They do not think ‘I.’ They think ‘we’; they think ‘team.’
 They understand their job to be to make the team function.
 They accept responsibility and don’t sidestep it, but ‘we’ gets the credit….
-This is what creates trust, what enables you to get the task done.”
+This is what creates trust, what enables you to get the task done.” — Peter Drucker

 Types of Norms